omidarmat/onLearn/sql.md

 # Understanding the internals of Postgres

+> **This and some subsequent sections of this note file have overlooked some important aspects of Postgres internals and performance subjects as they were too complicated and deep for the first learning scan.
+You need to fill these sections with that necessary information when you have completed your basic understanding of Postgres.**

 In order to get a good performance out of your Postgres database, you have to understand what goes on inside it:

 1. You have to understand how information is being stored on hard disk, and how it gets accessed.